Nicholas of Dömös: Bishop-elect

 Haab, Bishop of Vác died in 1311 or 1312.
 Some members of the cathedral chapter elected Nicholas as his successor, presumably in the first half of 1312.
 Due to complaints from other canons, the metropolitan Thomas, Archbishop of Esztergom did not confirm the election and submitted the case to the Holy See.
 Nevertheless, he appointed Nicholas as apostolic administrator of the diocese, probably by exceeding his authority.
 The conflict is narrated by the letter of Pope Clement V on 1 August 1312.
 Accordingly, Charles I also protested against Nicholas' election (it is presumable he also had an own candidate or Nicholas had too close a relationship with the Kőszegis and their familiares).
-Nicholas did not appear before the pope in the Roman Curia, but the representative of the king and the chapter of Vác did (canons John and Bogomer).
+Nicholas did not appear before the pope in the Roman Curia, but the representative of the king and the chapter of Vác did (canons John and Bogomer, respectively).
 Pope Clement instructed Archbishop Thomas to suspend Nicholas from the administration of the bishopric of Vác and to entrust it to a suitable person, while to summon the provost of Dömös before his curia.

 Pope Clement regarded that Nicholas' election occurred by violating the canon law, because a significant proportion of the canons were excluded from voting.
 Clement also considered Nicholas' person unacceptable, because the provost was "inappropriate, ignorant and was even under the process of excommunication".
 The later stages of the dispute are unknown.
 A certain Benedict appears as bishop in a papal document in July 1317, but contemporary royal charters consider the see as vacant in the period, and Benedict probably never actually took the position.
 Pope John XXII invalidated Nicholas' election and appointed Lawrence as Bishop of Vác on 10 April 1318.
 It is plausible that Nicholas died by then, or was deprived from governing the chapter, as a certain Panyit is referred to as provost of Dömös in 1317.